Vagyasri/Title-Case/README.md

 # Title Case
-Return the provided string with the first letter of each word capitalized.
-Make sure the rest of the word is in lower case.
+In this Project I have created a function to return the provided string with the first letter of each word capitalized and made sure that the rest of the word is in lower case.

 ## Built With